efarraro/krumit/_monsters/Itchitah.md

 ---
 name: Itchitah
-description: She's the Chief Electromancer at Glowtech.
-As the story goes, she's the one that created the first Automaton.
+description: At the start of the dungeon shuffle 'Perfect Storm' into the dungeon deck.
 flavor:
 image: /images/Itchitah.png
 ---